A sampling criterion for constrained Bayesian optimization with uncertainties: Numerical experiments

 \subsection{Competing algorithms}

-Two algorithms serve as bases for comparison for \EFISUR.
-First, the \EFIRand algorithm is identical to \EFISUR to the exception of the point \vec{u_{t+1}} which is simply sampled from its distribution.
+Two algorithms serve as bases for comparison for \EFISUR. {To the best of our knowledge, although inspired by previous works, these algorithms are new.} First, the \EFIRand algorithm is identical to \EFISUR to the exception of the point $\vec{u}_{t+1}$ which is simply sampled from its distribution.
 This \EFIRand algorithm will be useful to judge the usefulness of the sampling criterion $S$ in \EFISUR.

-The other algorithm which \EFISUR will be compared to uses the quantile as an alternative way of measuring the failure probability:
+The other algorithm {to} which \EFISUR will be compared uses the quantile as an alternative way of measuring the failure probability. { For the first constraint, the quantile writes, }